JanDebiec/MovieDB/README.md

 To extract the information from TSV file, the procedure similar to binary search was developed.
 One can check with the call:\n python find_line_tsv.py -f'imdbif/title_crew.tsv' -i '0053779'  -d

+Testing on 08.01.2018: The infos for ca 600 movies and 250 Directors were proper extracted from tsv files